AccessibilityRG/HelsinkiRegionTravelTimeMatrix2018/codes/DORA/README.md

 ### Origin-destination locations

 Our travel time/distance calculations were divided into 293 individual subtasks where each task included DORA routings from 50 origin locations that are within a single *origin-file.geojson* ([see an example of a origin file](data/Origin-subsets/1_Origs_WGS84.geojson)) to 13231 destination locations ([see the destination file](data/destination_Points_WGS84.geojson)).
 All the origin and destination files that were used with DORA are [here](data/).
 The origin and destination locations represent the centroids of the [250 meter grid](data/MetropAccess_YKR_grid.geojson) that can be used for visualizing the travel times.

-### Configurations for the routings

-Controlling the routing parameters with DORA happens with dedicated configuration files where it is possible to adjust various aspects in the analyses, such as the impedance (cost/weight attribute) used for finding the shortest paths.

-The configuration files used to produce the Helsinki Region Travel Time Matrix with car/cycling:

 ### Basic syntax for running DORA